 Performed by: Daniel Balabane, Mirna Boyadjian, Rawad Kanj, Sarah Athina Nahas, Elizabeth Srour-Kanj / Movement Coach: Amelie Murdock / Wardrobe: Raya Kazoun

-The performance took place, after an Open Call for participation, during my three-month artist-in-residence at Ashkal Alwan, The Lebanese Association for Plastic Arts in Beirut, on 27/05/2016.
+Fugacious Presence – A Collective Performance took place as closure of a three-month artist-in-residence at Ashkal Alwan, The Lebanese Association for Plastic Arts in Beirut, on 27/05/2016.
 Within a setting of video projections set in the open space of Ashkal Alwan, the public as well, was invited to step into the ‘grid’ and become part of the transitory landscape of Fugacious Presence.